-The Open Music School is a musical skill-sharing community and platform with a focus on the integration of less-privileged newcomers into Berlin’s world famous and diverse music scene, which can sometimes be intimidating and hard to access.
+The Open Music School is a musical skill-sharing community with a focus on the integration of less-privileged newcomers into Berlin’s diverse and world famous music scene.

 Why does the Open Music School exist?

 We believe in the power of music to create meaningful relationships that cross cultures, while encouraging healing, self-expression and community engagement.
 We don’t believe that learning a musical instrument is only for those who can afford private tuition, or that performance opportunities should only exist for those who know the “right people”.
-We see value in every individual as part of our community, and if music is something they wish to pursue, we want to encourage that.
-Making music together is also a lot of fun!
+We see value in every individual as part of our community, and if music is something they wish to pursue, we want to encourage that… And making music together is simply fun!

 How does it work?

 1. Music Tuition